Rajvardhanthakur/Rajvardhanthakur/README.md

 - 👋 Hi, I’m Rajvardhan Singh Thaur
 - 👀 I’m interested in learning new techs.
-- 🌱 I’m currently working as Associate Software Engineer to be precise as Full Stack Developer
+- 🌱 I’m currently working as Software Engineer at Webkorps Services Pvt Ltd, Indore.
 - 💞️ I’m looking to collaborate on open source projects
 - 📫 Reach me on [https://www.linkedin.com/in/rajvardhan-thakur-1384bb1a4/](https://www.linkedin.com/in/rajvardhan-singh-thakur-1384bb1a4/)